paulross/pprune-calc/A340-SBKP/README.md

 I found that:

-* The takeoff started 34.2 ±1.4 seconds before the beginning of the video.
-The aircraft is 75 ±159m from the start of the runway.
+* The takeoff started 34.2 ±1.4 seconds before the beginning of the video with the aircraft 75 ±159m from the start of the runway.
 * At the start of the video the ground speed is 113 ±5 knots.
 The aircraft is 1110 ±25m from the start of the runway with 2130 ±25m of runway remaining.